VNX Exchange (VNXLU) Reaches Market Cap of $1.06 Million

-VNX Exchange (CURRENCY:VNXLU) traded flat against the U.S. dollar during the one day period ending at 21:00 PM E.T. on March 6th.
-In the last week, VNX Exchange has traded flat against the U.S. dollar.
-VNX Exchange has a total market cap of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last day.
-One VNX Exchange coin can now be purchased for about $0.0376 or 0.00000096 BTC on cryptocurrency exchanges.
+VNX Exchange (CURRENCY:VNXLU) traded flat against the U.S. dollar during the 24-hour period ending at 19:00 PM E.T. on March 8th.
+One VNX Exchange coin can now be purchased for about $0.0376 or 0.00000096 BTC on popular exchanges.
+VNX Exchange has a total market cap of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
+Over the last week, VNX Exchange has traded flat against the U.S. dollar.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.